ArgonneCPAC/dsps/docs/source/quickstart.rst

 -----------------------------------
 The basis of DSPS predictions for the SED of a galaxy is an underlying spectral library of simple stellar populations (SSPs).
-The code in the quickstart guide is written using dummy spectra, but in a scientific application you'll need to select a real spectral library.
-To quickly get up and running, you can download the default SEDs used by DSPS at `this URL <https://portal.nersc.gov/project/hacc/aphearin/DSPS\_data/>`__.
+You can download the default SEDs used by DSPS at `this URL <https://portal.nersc.gov/project/hacc/aphearin/DSPS\_data/>`__.

 DSPS includes a convenience function for using